-- In a Point-to-Point network all packets are acknowledged, whether sent from the Master to the Slave or from the Slave to the Master. - In a MultiPoint network, the user determines the number of times outbound packets from the Master or Repeater to the Slave or other Repeaters are sent. - The receiving radio, Slave or Repeater, accepts the first packet received that passes the 32 bit CRC.
+- In a Point-to-Point network all packets are acknowledged, whether sent from the Master to the Slave or from the Slave to the Master. - In a MultiPoint network, packets sent from the Master or Repeaters to Slaves are not acknowledged by the Slaves.

+- Packets sent from a slave to the Master are acknowledged. - Communication robustness is provided by repeating broadcast messages sent from the Master radio or Repeaters to Slaves. - The user determines the number of times outbound packets from the Master or Repeater to the Slave or other Repeaters are sent. - The receiving radio, Slave or Repeater, accepts the first packet received that passes the 32 bit CRC.
 However, the packet is NOT acknowledged. - On the return trip to the Master, all packets sent are acknowledged or retransmitted until they are acknowledged. - Therefore, the return link in a MultiPoint network is generally very robust.

 Traditionally, a MultiPoint network is used in applications where data is collected from many instruments and reported back to one central site.
 The architecture of such a network is different from Point-to-Point applications.

-These parameters influence the number of radios that can exist in a MultiPoint network:
+These factors influence the number of radios that can exist in a MultiPoint network:

-- Data block size. - The longer the data blocks, the fewer number of deployed Slave radios can exist in the network. - Baud rate. - The data rate between the radio and the device it is connected to could limit the amount of data and the number of radios that can exist in a network - The amount of contention between Slave radios. - Polled Slave radios versus timed Slave radios. - Repeater Use. - Using the Repeater setting in a Point-to-Point or MultiPoint network decreases overall network capacity by 50%.
+- Packet size - The longer the data blocks, the fewer number of deployed Slave radios can exist in the network. - See Max Packet Size and Min Packet Size (Golden Setting) (on page 48) or Min Packet Size vs. RF Data Rate (on page 49) for additional information. - Baud Rate (on page 30) - The data rate between the radio and the device it is connected to could limit the amount of data and the number of radios that can exist in a network - The amount of contention between Slave radios. - Polled Slave radios versus timed Slave radios. - Repeater Use - Using the Repeater setting in a Point-to-Point or MultiPoint network decreases overall network capacity by 50%.